shivannis/xandr-docs-public/xandr-docs/bidders/xandr-bidder-release-notes.md

 ---
 title: Xandr Bidder Release Notes
-description: The article provides information about Xandr's product releases, updates, and deprecations. ms.date: 10/28/2023
+description: Explore the product releases, updates, and deprecations, with a listed table that accommodates potential date shifts. ms.date: 10/28/2023
 ---